aliasgar55/cpp-basics/notes.md

     }
 ```
 4. Note: Operator overloading is just like writing a function, and just because
-   you can overload a operator dont do it unless it makes perfect sense and the operator
+   you can overload a operator dosent mean you should do it, don't do it unless it makes perfect sense and the operator
    is very intutive to use, because this can make your code harder to understand and reason about
 # THIS KEYWORD
 1. `this` is a keyword in cpp that is used to reference the instance of the class inside the class method
     or member function
 2. the keyword becomes useful for example if you want to call a function outside of the class and that function
-   takes the refrence of the class as a argument then you can pass *this and call the function
+   takes the reference of the class as a argument then you can pass *this and call the function
+   TODO: See if you can bypass the visiblity using the above method
 3. Below is another example, of this being used in constructor
 ```cpp
 class Entity {